2091k/ZebraPrintLab/README.md

 File menu → **Import CSV data** loads a CSV.
 The mapping dialog pairs each Variable with a column, saved with the design. **Export batch ZPL** or **Send to Zebra Printer** then outputs one label per row.

+### Printer settings

+File menu → **Printer settings…** configures label-level media and print quality, plus a Setup Script for clock, locale, encoding, and printer identity (sent once when first setting up a printer).
+Setup-Script values stay out of saved designs so sharing a `.zpl` or `.json` doesn't leak your printer name or locale.

 ### Keyboard shortcuts

 | Shortcut | Action |